ecrucru/anticrux/README.md

 #### Procedure for pyChess

 The following procedure applies from pyChess 0.99 released on September 2017.
+Any use of earlier versions is not recommended.

 Run pyChess.
 In the menu "Edit > Engines", add a new engine by selecting `anticrux-engine.js`.